Have questions or want to find out more? Give us a call! 1-877-APA-5818

 Types of Treatment for Eating Disorders

-After receiving a diagnosis, a therapist or another mental health care professional will recommend the best treatment plan based on the individual’s type of eating disorder and symptoms.
+After receiving a diagnosis, a therapist or another mental health care professional will recommend the best treatment plan based on the individual's type of eating disorder and symptoms.
 An effective treatment plan will address the disorder, its symptoms and any mental or physical health problems caused by the eating disorder.
+Common treatments for eating disorders include some or all of the following:

 • Therapy